totalAldo/zxfer/README.md

 zxfer
 =====

+2024.07.15
++ Add a new option `-x` to specify the number of parallel zfs list snapshot commands to run via xargs.
+This can improve performance when listing local snapshots.

 2024.07.13
 + Reduce I/O load by listing only the names of the destination snapshots.
   Previously, the destination snapshots were listed by creation time which